The technical documentation of the Medical Devices Regulation

 Who is the "Agent"?

-Pursuant to Article 11, "the manufacturer of a [medical] product not established in a Member State shall designate a single authorised representative".
-The authorised representative shall, inter alia, provide a copy of the technical documentation, thereby ensuring effective communication with the notified bodies in relation to the manufacturer’s obligations.
+Pursuant to Article 11, "the manufacturer of a [medical] product not established in a Member State shall designate a single authorized representative".
+The authorized representative shall, inter alia, provide a copy of the technical documentation, thereby ensuring effective communication with the notified bodies in relation to the manufacturer’s obligations.

 What do notified bodies do?